Vankleek Hill: Attractions

 The town is the home of Beau's All Natural Brewing Company, an award-winning craft beer brewery that supplies pubs, restaurants, and vendors across Canada.

 The Higginson Tower, originally a windmill built c.
 1832, was restored in 2007 and is open for free guided tours during the summer months.
 Its preservation is supported by the local volunteer Higginson Tower Committee.

-A year-round farmer's market is hosted each Saturday morning on the grounds of École Élémentaire Catholique Saint-Gregoire.
+A year-round farmer's market is hosted each Saturday morning on the grounds of École Élémentaire Catholique Saint-Grégoire.

 The village has an art gallery, The Arbor Gallery and a local heritage preservation museum.
 In 2025, a local English-language community theatre group was formed.

 Events

 Vankleek Hill hosts several annual cultural events including: